KristiyanDinev/DevNotes/sping_boot/database_and_data/Pageable_explained.md

 For example the class `PageRequest` is a simple class which handles pages and their content very reasonable.
 But the rest may be used for some specific cases in your application.

-The JSON output of a Pageable looks something like this:
+The JSON output of a Pageable looks something like this.

+Example:

 ```json
 {
   "content": [